eProsima/Fast-DDS/examples/C++/DDS/OwnershipStrengthQoSExample/README.txt

 To launch this test open two or more consoles:

-1) "$OwnershipStrengthQosExample subscriber"
+1) "$./DDSOwnershipStrengthQoSExample subscriber"
-    (or "OwnershipStrengthQosExample.exe subscriber" on Windows).
+    (or "DDSOwnershipStrengthQoSExample.exe subscriber" on Windows).

-2..*) "$OwnershipStrengthQosExample publisher XX"
+2..*) "$./DDSOwnershipStrengthQoSExample publisher XX"
-      (or "OwnershipStrengthQosExample.exe publisher XX" on Windows).
+      (or "DDSOwnershipStrengthQoSExample.exe publisher XX" on Windows).

 For the publishers, XX represents an Ownership Strength QoS number.
 If left unspecified it will default to 10.